St. Stephen’s Reformed Episcopal Church – Summerville, South Carolina

 Having purchased land on Palmetto Street from the Southern Railway Company, Stevens then hired local carpenters to build the church, which was completed in 1885.
 St. Stephen’s was renovated in 2002 and retains an active congregation which serves its community through a variety of efforts, including working with the Dorchester County Solicitor’s Office in the Youth Mentor Program.

 In 2010, St. Stephen’s merged with nearby St. Paul’s Reformed Episcopal Church.
-At first, Sunday services were held at St. Stephens, but in 2011 services moved to St. Paul’s – less than two miles away.
+Initially, Sunday services were held at St. Stephen’s, but in 2011 services moved to St. Paul’s – around two miles away.

 Later that year, Stevens was ordained as a minister in the the Protestant Episcopal Church (now known simply as The Episcopal Church).
 He continued to serve in the war, rising to the rank of colonel.
 Wounded at Sharpsburg, he was offered a commission as brigadier general, but he chose instead to resign and devote himself to his religious duties.

 Stevens, who had been a professor of astronomy and civil engineering at The Citadel, temporarily resigned from teaching to pursue ministry.
 After he was ordained, he served as pastor of two Lowcountry churches, including Black Oak Church in Berkeley County.

 During his travels to and from Charleston, where he lived on Judith Street, the Reverend Stevens noticed that black families in rural areas no longer had places to worship.
 Prior to the war, services had primarily been held on individual plantations.
 With the demise of the plantation system, these famillies were spiritually stranded.
 Working with the freedmen, he spent the rest of his life creating sanctuaries within walking distance of black parishioners.
 In all, he built 27 churches, many of which are still in use today.